breez/breez-sdk-liquid-docs/src/notifications/logging.md

         // Set notification plugin logger that utilizes the tinylog library val logger = CustomLogListener()
         this.setLogger(logger)
-        // Use the same logger to listen in on BreezSDK logs try {
+        // Use the same logger to listen in on the SDK logs try {
             setLogger(logger)
         } catch (e: Exception) {